EvotecIT/PSWinDocumentation/README.md

 - [AWSPowershell](https://www.powershellgallery.com/packages/AWSPowerShell/) - allows connecting to AWS and creating AWS dataset
 - [ActiveDirectory RSAT](https://www.microsoft.com/en-us/download/details.aspx?id=45520) - allows connecting to AD and creating Active Directory dataset
 - [DBATools](https://www.powershellgallery.com/packages/dbatools/) - allows connecting to SQL and sending data to SQL (create table, alter table, inserts)
+- [DSInternals](https://www.powershellgallery.com/packages/DSInternals) - required for Password Audit in Active Directory

+You have to install those modules **yourself**.
+I don't bundle them but it's as easy as typing `Install-Module <YourModule>`.
+While I could bundle them and maybe some day I will but for now it's too heavy as this module can be installed on AD servers directly - so I don't want you to overload your DC's - even if it's just PowerShell Module.

 ## Goals